otland/docs/running-your-first-ot-server/setup-webserver-linux.md

-# Setting up your ubuntu linux server
-guiding to setup your very own ubuntu linux server with a webserver plus the ability to deploy your tfs server

-> We are not responsible for the mistakes you make

 # Getting started
-Rent a ubuntu server 18.04 or higher from a trusted hosting company such as ovh.com or install for the sake of learning experience ubuntu server 18.04 or higher on another computer or if you are on windows use virtualbox to get your ubuntu server.
+Rent a Ubuntu Server 18.04 or higher from a trusted hosting company such or install for the sake of learning experience Ubuntu Server 18.04 or higher in VirtualBox.

 Once you're set we will start by accessing our server.
-If you're on windows you should get putty(click here), if you're on macOS or Linux you can use the terminal which is standard available.
+If you're on windows you should get putty(https://www.putty.org/), if you're on macOS or Linux you can use the terminal which is standard available.
 With putty just follow the screen ( insert your domain/ip-address and click ok ) for macOS and linux users type:

 ```bash
 ssh username@domain/ipaddress